diambra/docs/content/gettingStarted/_index.en.md

    sh -c "cd /opt/diambraArena/code/ && !CMDTOEXEC!"
 ```

-where `VOLUME`, `ROMSPATH` and `CMDTOEXEC` are are built by the launcher using arguments passed to the script by the user, and the launch command is composed by the following parts:
+Where `VOLUME`, `ROMSPATH` and `CMDTOEXEC` are are built by the launcher using arguments passed to the script by the user, and the launch command is composed by the following parts:

 - `docker run -it --rm --privileged`: running the docker image in interactive mode (`-it`), removing the container once exited (`--rm`), and granting a given level of permissions (`--privileged`)
 - `-v %VOLUME%:/usr/local/lib/python3.6/dist-packages/`: creating/linking a volume named `VOLUME` in user's local workspace with container's default Python packages installation directory to make changes persistent (they will be saved inside the volume)